GP-012 Design, redesign and development

 |

-Product Design phase 1
+Phase 1.
+Product Design

 All the Design process starts with the validation of the inputs to kick off the project.